 What can visitors expect

 Mask-wearing is compulsory, as is keeping a two-meter social distance.
-Outside, you must wear a mask unless exercising, eating or drinking, in a car with your family or if you're alone.
+Outside, you must wear a mask unless exercising, eating or drinking, at a barber shop or salon, in a car with people from the same household, or if you're alone.

 Our latest coverage

 Catch up with all the news from the opening of Expo 2020 Dubai, the first World Expo to be held in the Middle East and the world's biggest in-person event this year, outside the Olympic Games.
 You can also read our travel guide about what to do and where to go if you're visiting for the city for the Expo.